Feeling uncertain? You're not alone.

-The state of the world today is very unpredictable and this leaves a lot of people feeling scared.
-In this post, Mentor Amanda Gore offers you 5 fabulous lessons on how to thrive during uncertain times.
+The state of the world today is very unpredictable and this leaves many of us feeling scared.
+In this post, Amanda Gore offers 5 fabulous lessons on how to thrive during uncertain times.

 Today, more than ever, it is important to know how to overcome worry in the face of uncertainty.
 Unfortunately, there are only a few people, or businesses, who have found themselves thriving under the current circumstances!

 I hope you’re one of them!
 Either way, here, I share some of the lessons I have learned from my experience of recent times!